Sky high over tropical rainforests

-Borneo hornbills, cultural and ecological symbolsHornbills are of considerable cultural importance and abstract forms of their beaks can be found on many Dayak motifs.
-Ecologically, hornbills such as the bushy-crested (Anorrhinus galeritus), helmeted hornbill (Rhinoplax vigil), and great rhinoceros (Buceros rhinoceros) are important seed disperses of many fig trees (Ficus species).
+Borneo hornbills - cultural and ecological symbolsHornbills are of considerable cultural importance and abstract forms of their beaks can be found on many Dayak motifs.
+Ecologically, hornbills such as the bushy-crested (Anorrhinus galeritus), helmeted (Rhinoplax vigil), and the great rhinoceros (Buceros rhinoceros) are important seed disperses of many fig trees (Ficus species).

-Hunting is causing populations to decline or become locally extinct, a problem that is exacerbated by the birds’ slow breeding rate and low natural densities.4 Five of the 8 hornbill species are now listed as "Near Threatened" on the IUCN's Red List of Threatened Species.
+Hunting is causing populations to decline or become locally extinct, a problem that is made worse by the birds’ slow breeding rate and low natural densities.
+Five of the 8 hornbill species are now listed as "Near Threatened" on the IUCN's Red List of Threatened Species.

 Although these long-lived birds often persist in logged-over forests for many years, they do not breed if there are no suitable cavities in large trees.

-A stopover on Borneo for long-distance flyersEvery year, Borneo is visited by many bird species from temperate regions that choose to over winter on the island.
+A stopover on Borneo for long-distance flyersEvery year, Borneo is visited by many bird species from temperate regions that choose to spend winter on the island.

-This period corresponds to the fruiting season, which provides much needed food resources for frugivorous (species that eats only, or mostly, fruit) migrants.
+This period corresponds to the fruiting season, which provides much needed food resources for frugivorous (species that eat only, or mostly, fruit) migrants.
 Mt.
 Kinabalu (Sabah), is one of the areas in Borneo that provide relatively stable fruit resources for many frugivorous birds.

 On average, 3 new species are discovered each month in the Heart of Borneo